We Are Very Firm Believers That Genetics Are Important To A Healthy Dragon.

 If your enclosure is large, you may need additional lighting.
 Too many dark spots are bad for your dragons eyes.
 As long as it is not a colored bulb, or effects the overall temperatures of the enclosure, it should be fine.

-Newspaper (not pretty, but works) reptile carpet & tile, are all widely used, easy to clean, and are safe for your pet.
+Newspaper (not pretty, but works) reptile carpet ( watch for stuck nails)& tile, are all widely used, easy to clean, and are safe for your pet.
 Please keep the enclosure clean.
-I use a mixture of diluted Listerine, castil soap and F10 as a daily anti bacterial cleaner, but there many other commercial cleaners you can use, just make sure NOT to use harsh soaps or bleach that can harm your pet.
+I use diluted Listerine as a daily anti bacterial cleaner, but there many other commercial cleaners you can use, just make sure NOT to use harsh soaps or bleach that may harm your pet.

 There are pellet type foods available, but I do not recommend them.
 I have taken in rescues that have almost starved to death due to just being fed ‘dragon food’.